-(47) Agricultural Off-highway Gas/Undyed Diesel Credit (UC §59-13-202)
+(47) Agricultural Off-highway Gas/Undyed Diesel Credit

-You may claim a credit of 29.4 cents per gallon for motor fuel and undyed diesel fuel bought in Utah during 2017 and used to operate stationary farm engines and self-propelled farm machinery used solely for commercial non-highway agricultural use if the fuel was taxed at the time it was bought.
+You may claim a credit of 29.4 cents per gallon for motor fuel and undyed diesel fuel bought in Utah during 2018 and used to operate stationary farm engines and self-propelled farm machinery used solely for commercial non-highway agricultural use if the fuel was taxed at the time it was bought.
 This does not include golf courses, horse racing, boat operations, highway seeding, vehicles registered for highway use, hobbies, personal farming and other non-agricultural use.

-Gallons x .294 = Credit
+Credit calculation Gallons x .294 = Credit